Lapland in Winter

 Santa Clause takes visitors all year round in this part of the world.
 So if you want to spread the festive cheer in the middle of Summer, so be it!
 In Lapland, anything is possible.

 The official home of Santa Clause is the Santa Claus Village in Rovaniemi.
 However, he does seem to have several houses all over the region.
-It would appear the Santa business is doing very well indeed!

 Save Time and Book a Tour